 Discovering this beautiful Japanese coffee and eats “mecca” in The Canopy was life-changing for me.
 I live only a mile away and am happy to boast that I’m a frequent flyer 🙂 Perhaps, I’d like to call myself their “Ambassador of all things yummy.”
 Because there are quite a few small businesses and art studios in the area, you’ll see people hosting meetings and talking strategy (as well as conducting some business deals).
 Nevertheless, Sa-Ten makes for the perfect spot for you to have a productive day working, meeting up a friend for a lunch/dinner/coffee date, stay warm with a hot bev in hand (cool off with an iced coffee during most of the year in Austin), or nourishing yourself with their ever-so-tasty bites.

-Second location off of Airport Blvd. is NOW OPEN – Their new location is HUGE, has lots of seating options and tons of power outlets.
+Second location off of Airport Blvd. – Closing at the end of May!
+This location is HUGE, has lots of seating options and tons of power outlets.
 While the Canopy location is so close to my house, the Airport location is just a tad bit further away and more of my vibe.

 My fave: Almond Milk Latte with a splash of hazelnut.
 Try a peppermint mocha as well.
 Check out their monthly specials which are always perfection.
 Oh, and their Turkish Mint tea is great if you want an herbal tea.